 Venofer may cause clinically significant hypotension.
 Monitor for signs and symptoms of hypotension following each administration of Venofer.
-Hypotension following administration of Venofer may be related to the rate of administration and/or total dose administered [See DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].
+Hypotension following administration of Venofer may be related to the rate of administration and/or total dose administered [See DOSAGE AND ADMINISTRATION, Hypersensitivity Reactions, and ADVERSE REACTIONS].

 Excessive therapy with parenteral iron can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
 All adult and pediatric patients receiving Venofer require periodic monitoring of hematologic and iron parameters (hemoglobin, hematocrit, serum ferritin and transferrin saturation).
 Do not administer Venofer to patients with evidence of iron overload.
 Transferrin saturation (TSAT) values increase rapidly after intravenous administration of iron sucrose; do not perform serum iron measurements for at least 48 hours after intravenous dosing [See DOSAGE AND ADMINISTRATION and OVERDOSAGE].